shaiefhagelaar/mandiant-flare-vm-set-up/Mandiant-flare-vm-set-up.md

 If you want to disable the network look here:

-When you have your flare-vm set up open look for the Edit virtual machine settings tab and click on it
+When you have your flare-vm set up open look for the Edit virtual machine settings tab and click on it.

 <img width="2557" height="1363" alt="Disable_Network_Flare_VM_0" src="https://github.com/user-attachments/assets/38910807-c272-4721-948f-563e5bc8db2c" />